zammad/zammad-org/src/en/reference/config-db-server.md

 # Configure Database Server

 This page should only enlighten the relevant parts for Zammad and is not meant to be a complete guide.
 It is only relevant for you if you are running an existing PostgreSQL server and want to run Zammad's database there as well.

 ::: warning
 If you use database connection pooling software like PgBouncer, make sure to use a pooling mode that is fully compatible with PostgreSQL.
-Typically this is called “session connection pooling”.
+Typically this is called "session connection pooling".
 Transaction-based connection pooling is not supported and may lead to errors during database migrations.
 :::

 Below you can the locations of the relevant PostgreSQL configuration files to adjust.
 Keep in mind that versions may differ from your setup - adapt where needed.

 ::: tabs